Celina Carter (she/her), PhD, MN, RN

 I am a nurse psychotherapist who supports people navigating life’s difficult transitions — moments of change, loss, uncertainty, and questions about meaning and direction.
 Many of the people I work with are facing grief, burnout, health concerns, or periods in life when the ways they once coped no longer feel supportive.

-My approach to therapy begins with creating a calm and compassionate space where you can slow down, feel supported, and reconnect with yourself.
 Together we explore what you are carrying — emotionally, physically, and spiritually — and work toward greater clarity, balance, and resilience.

 My Background